janoleko/LaMa/README.md

 #> 3  11 0.2173252 -2.262418     1
 ```

-We start by defining the negative log-likelihood function:
+We start by defining the negative log-likelihood function.
+This is made
+really convenient by the functions `tpm()` which computes the transition
+probability matrix via the multinomial logit link, `stationary()` which
+computes the stationary distribution of the Markov chain and `forward()`
+which calculates the log-likelihood via the forward algorithm.

 ``` r
 nll = function(par, step){